In the initial setup of a Samsung LCD/LED, steps are taken to ensure that the settings are proper for 24/7 use.

 This is so that the screens don't turn off on their own after a period of inactivity, ensuring 24x7 runtime.

-- On the remote, press MENU, go to Settings, then select Power and Energy Saving.
+- On the remote, press MENU, go to System, then select Power and Energy Saving.

 - Set all the values to OFF.